mweidner037/list-positions/README.md

-# position-strings
+# position-structs

-A source of lexicographically-ordered "position strings" for collaborative lists and text.
+A source of memory-efficient "position structs" for collaborative lists and text

 - [About](#about)
 - [Usage](#usage)